dextermarkley/drupal-automation-demo/README.md

 Environment - This is the chef environment the instance will use.
 In this demo there is no impact when switching between dev and prd, but this servers as a place holder for further development if required.

-VpcNumber - This is the subnet for the VPC.
-The default of 16 will be suitable in most cases.

 AllowedIP - Use this to control who initially has access to the instance, ie '71.93.54.37/32'

 AmiId - This is the amazon AMI to use for the two instances.
 As of writing this, the latest ami 'ami-d0f506b0' should be fully functional